stephenkridel/Herman/README.md

-# Herman, the EMR-Builder
-## an electronic medical record builder for therapists
+# Herman, an electronic medical record builder for therapists

 ### Purpose